jmarceno/Lunarium/planning/ballista_job_plan.md

 - **Tier 2:** Artificer (new job)
   - Requirements: Rogue Lv.
 10 (and/or Fighter Lv.
 5)
   - Description: "A cunning inventor skilled in traps, gadgets, and mechanical minions."
   - **NEW:** Artificer is now focused on a unique dungeon interaction: throwing traps at visible enemies while exploring the dungeon (not in combat).
 Artificer has no direct combat skills, but can use 3+ different trap types in the dungeon.
+These "skills" are dungeon actions, their effects are defined for pre-combat scenarios.
 - **Tier 3:** Ballista Master
   - Requirements: Artificer Lv.
 15
   - Description: "A master of battlefield engineering, able to deploy powerful ballistas and advanced contraptions."